Updated August 19, 2015

 Personal Information: Definition and Requirement to Obtain Lawfully

 The Energy Commission may collect and maintain personal information only through lawful means.
 Agency employees who collect or maintain personal information do so consistent with the Information Practices Act.
 "Personal information" includes, but is not limited to: any information that identifies or describes an individual, including his or her name, social security number, physical description, home address, home telephone number, education, financial matters, and medical or employment history.
 Personal information also includes statements made by, or attributed to, the individual.

 Restrictions on Collection and Use of Personal Information

-- The purposes for which personally identifiable data are collected shall be specified at or prior to the time of collection, and any subsequent use of the data shall be limited to and consistent with the fulfillment of those purposes previously specified.
+The purposes for which the Energy Commission may collect personal information will be specified at or prior to the time such information is collected.
+The personal information collected is relevant to the purpose for which it is needed.
+Any subsequent use of the information will be limited to and consistent with the fulfillment of those purposes previously specified.

 Energy Commission Website Privacy

-- Information supplied through the "Feedback" comment form is being used to guage the effectiveness of our recent website make-over.
+Information supplied through the "Feedback" comment form is being used to gauge the effectiveness of our recent website make-over.
 Information received will be disposed of once the message is reviewed.

 For other legal information about our website, visit our Conditions of Use.